How would you like to be part of WLCG?

 If you wish to work on a project contributing to WLCG, you should contact a local university physics department that has some participation in the LHC physics program and discuss potential projects with them.
-Have a look at our REBUS Topology to see which institutes are taking part.
+Have a look at our CRIC Topology to see which institutes are taking part.

 If you are based in the USA, there may be a local university that works with the Open Science Grid that can help you.

 To access the LHC computing grid, you must be registered with an LHC-recognised VO (Virtual Organisation).
 Refer to the dropdown option below under "Site admins and grid users".